 Last Thursday my students put on the reading fair at our school.
-Participation was optional and we ended up with around 50 projects, which was great.
+Participation was optional and we ended up with around 50 reading fair projects, which was great.
 Their enthusiasm was amazing and they were so proud of their story boards.
 I was pretty proud of them, too.
-I thought I would share a few of the projects that really caught my eye.
+I thought I would share a few of these reading fair board projects projects that really caught my eye.

 This was the winner in the 4th and 5th grade division.
 Tar Beach is one of my favorite children’s books, so I was so excited this student chose this book.
 She put in a lot of hard work and I think her story board is fabulous!